awsdocs/aws-doc-sdk-examples/ruby/example_code/dynamodb/README.md

-# DynamoDB code examples for the AWS SDK for Ruby (v3)
+# DynamoDB code examples for the AWS SDK for Ruby
 ## Overview
-These examples show how to create and manage Amazon DynamoDB database tables using the AWS SDK for Ruby (v3).
+These examples show how to create and manage Amazon DynamoDB database tables using the AWS SDK for Ruby.

 Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
-You can use Amazon DynamoDB to create a database table that can store and retrieve any amount of data, and serve any level of request traffic.
-Amazon DynamoDB automatically spreads the data and traffic for the table over a sufficient number of servers to handle the request capacity specified by the customer and the amount of data stored, while maintaining consistent and fast performance.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.